GOHSEP DAILY OPERATIONAL REPORT

 1. TROPICAL WEATHER UPDATE:

-As of 0800 hours 26 October 2011, the NWS/NHC is reporting on the tropical features listed below.
-None of these systems pose a threat to Louisiana.
+As of 1300 hours 27 September 2011, the NWS/NHC is reporting on the tropical features listed below.
+These systems will not pose a threat to Louisiana.

 More information can be accessed from The National Hurricane Center: http://www.nhc.noaa.gov/